clalexni/naive-bayes/README.md

 ## Personal Note:
+- what is naive bayes?
+  - use conditional independence assumption to do classification
+- what to keep track of?
   - count instances of each class value in col_values[-1]
   - count instances of attribute value given a class value in col_values[i] from i = 0 to -2
+- what to do after that?
   - translate count to probability or cond prob
   - implement argmax